nventive/MallardMessageHandlers/README.md

 }
 ```

-And don't forget to add needed `DelegatingHandler` to your endpoints, it won't be done automatically.
+You will also need to provide a `DelegatingHandler` to your endpoints if you want to handle the access token logic through the `AuthenticationTokenHandler` provided.

 ```csharp
 private static IServiceCollection AddMyEndpoint(this IServiceCollection services, IConfiguration configuration)